Find Your Best Path Forward

 Director Liability Under the Condo Law

-Prasse-Anderson Law June 19, 2023
+Prasse-Anderson Law Group June 19, 2023

 In Florida, owners of condominiums within a community often establish an association to enforce rules and bylaws and oversee the daily operations of the planned community.
 In addition, members of the condominium association may elect a board of directors to oversee the association’s affairs and activities.
 In the event of a breach of fiduciary duty to their members, mismanagement of funds, or other impropriety, the condo directors may be held liable for injuries and damages.

-At Prasse-Anderson Law, we have the practice and resources to represent clients in their community association cases.
+At Prasse-Anderson Law Group, we have the practice and resources to represent clients in their community association cases.
 Our knowledgeable Florida community association law attorney can inform condo directors about their duties, help protect them against potential liability, or determine the best way to resolve condominium and HOA disputes.
 We proudly serve clients across Tampa, Florida, and the surrounding areas, including Pasco and Pinellas.

 The Duties of Condo Directors